ILaxaiI/states/README.md

 the gamestates can be loaded by state.load("filepath",(name)) or buy adding a require in the State table.

-the module creates functions, wich check for and calls functions in your created state, whenever you call that function for the first time

-so if you call state.draw() for the first time, a function will be created that calls State.activestate.draw()
+the module will call State[state.active][key] whenever you attempt to call state.key if your state has no function at key , it will call an empty function instead to avoid erroring

 state.set("statename")
 will then handle the rest.